 There are also many other trails to hike - check with us when you get here to discuss what best suits your hiking ambitions!
-For example have a look at the Stetson Hollow and Lincoln Brook hiking trails.
+For example have a look at Stetson Hollow and Lincoln Brook hiking trails.
 Also there are a number of trails at the Mad River Glen ski area.
 For more information on these walks on others check our Hiking the Long Trail blog.

 Hiking boots, water bottles which we will fill for you and an extra layer of clothing are important suggestions for happy hiking.

 The Vermont Festival of the Arts readies its canvasses each August.
 There are usually over 125 Events during August and through Labor Day.
 August is Art!
 Get Ready!
 Check out al the details on the Vermont Festival of the Arts website.
 As you you will see the exhibitions and another events start in June, and there are a variety of art exhibits run year round.

 Perennial Festival favorites, such as Art in the Big Red Barn, Art in the Garden, Photo Show in the Round Barn, Mad River Valley Craft Fair, A Passport to Open Studios and the Vermont Young Musicians Award Concert, are always joined by some new ventures.

 The first Sunday in August usually heralds a food event at Sugarbush Lincoln Peak, providing an opportunity to sample great food from around the Mad River Valley and beyond.
 Stay with us for the weekend and we can arrange discounted hard-to-get tickets for you.